d-rita/my-water-dashboard/README.md

 ## Introduction
 ### What does the application do?
 This is the frontend application to a Domestic Water Quality Monitoring system I built using Arduino.
 The system comprises of 3 sensors, i.e. pH, turbidity and temperature, NodeMCU and an Arduino UNO.
 Together, they log sensor data and relay it to a channel created on the [ThingSpeak IoT](https://thingspeak.com/) platform.
+NB: Data last fetched in 2020.
+No new data to display currently until hardware system is rebuilt

 ### Functionality
 - The app displays the current status of the most recent pH and turbidity values fed into the system.